 Your waste and recycling expenses deserve an extra look.
 Below we’ve outlined just five of the ways you might be overspending on your waste and recycling bills.

 Overage fees and extra yards are charged when a customer has extra trash overflowing from the dumpster or on the ground.
-Since the waste industry measures off of ‘volume,’ the extra ‘yard’ implies an extra cubic yard of trash on the ground (or overflowing from the dumpster).
+Since the waste industry measures off of ‘volume’, the extra ‘yard’ implies an extra cubic yard of trash on the ground (or overflowing from the dumpster).
 Overage fees and extra yardage are used interchangeably amongst many vendors.

-In the past few years waste haulers have begun charging overage fees and extra yards at an alarming rate.
+In the past few years, waste haulers have begun charging overage fees and extra yards at an alarming rate.
 These charges often show up on invoices with zero documentation supporting them.
 The charges can range from $10-$250 as well (plus taxes and fees).

 The logic behind why the haulers charge them is not unfounded.
 No one wants trash on the ground or spilling out of dumpsters.
-In application though it has turned into a charge that is frequently abused or results in erroneous charges.
+In application, though it has turned into a charge that is frequently abused or results in erroneous charges.

 Even with these two things correct we see time and time again clients getting hit with large overage charges that are either not valid, or not charged at the correct rate, or overages that were a result of a missed pick up by the hauler (i.e. not the client’s fault).

 These errors and overcharges are not intentional but they occur frequently.
 Keeping a close eye on these charges will help ensure you get what you are paying for and your bottom line stays healthy.

 Almost every client in an open market for waste is under a contract with their vendor.
 These contracts often range from three-five years.
 The contracts are in place to specify the charges, and how they are supposed to be charged.
-Often in the waste and recycling industry these agreements are interpreted incorrectly.
+Often in the waste and recycling industry, these agreements are interpreted incorrectly.

-Loosely interpreted fine print can lead to ambiguous charges and fees down the road.
+The loosely interpreted fine print can lead to ambiguous charges and fees down the road.
 Furthermore, simple errors can multiply as price increases on top of price increases compound.